-15. The Committee noted that the implementing legislation of Argentina and its replies to the checklist of questions had been circulated respectively in documents VAL/1/Add.22 and Suppl.1 and VAL/2/Rev.2/Add.4.
+15. The Committee noted that the implementing legislation of Argentina and its replies to the checklist of issues had been circulated respectively in documents VAL/1/Add.22 and VAL/2/Rev.2/Add.4.
+The sections of the Customs Code (approved by Law No. 22.415) relating to valuation matters would be submitted to the Committee in the near future (subsequently issued as VAL/1/Add.22/Suppl.1).
 The Committee agreed to revert to the examination of the implementing legislation at its next meeting on the basis of questions and answers to be exchanged between Argentina and other Parties, through the secretariat.